 California Department of Resources Recycling and Recovery (CalRecycle)

-Grants to California county and city agencies for to enforce tire recycling laws.
+Grants to California county and city agencies for programs to ensure the proper disposal of eligible types of waste.
 Eligible agencies must work with a managing entity to implement and oversee the program.
-Funding is intended to cover a range of costs including equipment and materials, personnel, travel, per diem, and transportation costs to perform eligible activities and enforce waste tire permitting, storage, and movement laws and regulations.
+Activities may take place in incorporated and unincorporated areas.
+Funding is intended for waste tire enforcement activities.

 Eligible activities generally include, but are not limited to: